magefoo/magefoo.github.io/_posts/2017-04-23-getting-image-url-for-template-files.md

 categories:
 - Magento 2
 - Quickie
-twitter_text: 'Magento 2: Getting an Image URL, the correct way.'
+twitter_text: 'Magento 2 Getting an Image URL, the correct way.'
-introduction: "Getting an Image URL the correct way"
+introduction: "Magento 2 Getting an Image URL the correct way"
 ---

-Just a quick on how to get image urls in both template files and cms blocks for Magento 2.
+Just a quick note on how to get image urls in both template files and cms blocks for Magento 2.

 For template files: